 So 18 months ago, Sarah had an idea.
 She was working out her idea, trying to find how to produce this idea.
 She never had a product, she never had a company, never done a startup, never done any of those things, she had a full-time job.
 She kept her full-time job and started working on this product and just doing some drawings, and started meeting people and talking to more people and trying to learn about how to make the product, and what she needed to make the product.

 She met with over 30 people.
 Somewhere between 30 and 35 people.
 And what she was doing was both learning and trying to find someone to actually help her build the first prototype.
 So after over 30 people, she found two gentlemen that could actually help her build this prototype, which they did.
 That took her 12 months to get that far.
 And once she met with that person, or those people, to help build a prototype, in 60 days, 60 days, they had a prototype built.
 So it tells you that, you know, it wasn’t a hard product but she had to find the right people to help her build the product.
 And she did that by never giving up.
 Keep asking questions, keep asking for help, keep looking for people that could help her.

-I just want to reiterate the fact that here’s the things that she had that I think everyone of us have to have is, we have to have tenacity, we have to be humble, we have to be able to ask for help.
+I just want to reiterate the fact that here are the things that she had that I think every one of us have to have is, we have to have tenacity, we have to be humble, we have to be able to ask for help.
 Ask anyone for help.
-We have to look passed our limitations as an individual because we can’t do it alone.
+We have to look past our limitations as an individual because we can’t do it alone.
 We have to have help to build whatever we’re building, no matter what it is.

 Feel free to share this on Instagram or Facebook or Linkedin or wherever, wherever you wanna share it.
 And if you have any comments, please leave them below.
 I will answer all of them, I promise.
 And of course, subscribe to my YouTube channel, and until next time, thanks a lot, have an amazing day.